abdullahsal702/Flixster_Project1_SITE/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 I think my project demo went well.
 Its cool to see what my peers have done because some of their websites have really creative designs and functionality.

-### Open-source libraries used

-- Add any links to open-source libraries used in your project.

 ### Shout out